sateesh-kadiyala-procore/self-service-bot/README.md

 `docker compose up` for running postgres.

-On psql shell `CREATE EXTENSION VECTOR;`  to create the pgvector on Postgres
+On psql shell `CREATE EXTENSION VECTOR;`  to create the pgvector extension on Postgres

 `python ingest.py`